fluxcd/flagger/docs/gitbook/usage/deployment-strategies.md

             exact: "canary"
 ```

-Note that the NGINX ingress controller supports only exact matching for a single header and the cookie value is set to `always`.
+Note that the NGINX ingress controller supports only exact matching for cookies names where the value must be set to `always`.
+Starting with NGINX ingress v0.31, regex matching is supported for header values.

 The above configurations will route users with the x-canary header or canary cookie to the canary instance during analysis: